Click here for information about VHMA Board Member qualifications, responsibilities and compensation.

 After completing his military service, he attended the University of Florida where he completed a Bachelor of Science in Business Administration in three years.
 He then began working in the human healthcare field and had the opportunity to learn about all aspects of hospital business operations including: billing, collections, insurance contracting, reimbursement, and patient service.
 He decided to pursue his goal of a graduate degree while working for HCA and earned his Masters in Healthcare Administration through an executive program at the University of Florida.

-After graduation, he and his family moved to Colorado where he was the liaison between the Patient Account Service Center in Denver and hospital administration of a Level 1 trauma center.
+After graduation, Jim moved to Colorado where he was the liaison between the Patient Account Service Center in Denver and hospital administration of a Level 1 trauma center.
 Even though he enjoyed living in Colorado, he began to feel stagnant with HCA and decided to make a change.
 This was the catalyst for his transition to veterinary medicine.
-He accepted a position as the Hospital Administrator at Community Pet Hospital, a five-DVM general practice.
-Over the next four years, he helped grow and develop Community Pet Hospital into a ten-DVM, 24-hour, three location, general, and emergency hospital.
+He accepted a position as the Hospital Administrator at a five-DVM general practice.
+Over the next four years, he helped grow and develop this hospital into a 10-DVM, 24-hour, three location, general, and emergency hospital.

-Jim has recently moved back to Florida, where he and his wife purchased Turkey Creek Animal Hospital, a 2-DVM veterinary practice in Plant City.
-Jim continues to work with Community Pet Hospital in Colorado where he is a partner, provides part-time consulting and speaks for Patterson Veterinary University.
+Jim has recently moved back to Florida, where he currently owns and leads two practices.
+Jim also enjoys supporting other practices through consulting and speaking.
 Jim has been a VHMA member since 2004 and completed the Certified Veterinary Practice Manager (CVPM) process in 2008.
-He has served on the VHMA Board of Directors since 2008 and held the position of Treasurer since 2009.
+He has had the privilege of serving on the VHMA Board of Directors since 2008 in the role of Director and Treasurer.

 Director Jessica Speas, CVPM, PHR